MicrosoftDocs/visualstudio-docs/docs/deployment/installer-projects-netcore.md

 - Self-contained applications include the runtime.

-To learn more about of these deployment strategies, see [.NET Core application publishing overview](https://docs.microsoft.com/dotnet/core/deploying/).
+To learn more about these deployment strategies, see [.NET Core application publishing overview](https://docs.microsoft.com/dotnet/core/deploying/).

 ### Workflow changes for .NET Core 3.1